Calinator444/SSW.Rules.Content/rules/knowledge-base-kb/rule.md

 <!--endintro-->

-For example, one of the most useful feature on Microsoft website is their [knowledge base](https://support.microsoft.com/).
+For example, one of the most useful features on Microsoft's website is their [knowledge base](https://support.microsoft.com/).

 When a problem arises, documentation should be your first port of call as it allows you to help yourself.